psychemedia/storytelling-notes/yama-and-yami.md

 # Yama and Yami

-An originin tale, from Hindu mythology recounting the cration of night.
+An originin tale, from Hindu mythology recounting the creation of night.
 By extension, we might also argue we get the reation of not just time, but also the past as a place for forgetting, and the future as a place for hope.

 ## Yama and Yami, as told by Daniel Morden